 If you have fallen behind on your bills, you may be in the unenviable position of having debts that you are struggling to keep from getting bigger, much less pay off.
 This often occurs with high-interest debt such as credit cards or payday loans, where your interest rate can be upwards of 20 percent.
 Simply keeping up with these debts may make it difficult to afford your rent or mortgage, your car payment, your medical expenses, or simply the day-to-day expenses associated with life.
-Fortunately, Chapter 7 bankruptcy can often completely eliminate these kinds of debts, allowing you to finally get ahead financially.
-Some of the categories of debt that bankruptcy can eliminate include the following:

 Not every bankruptcy case goes smoothly, and there are instances in which creditors may object to a discharge for various reasons or the court may take issue with the way exemptions are claimed, for example.
 If this occurs in your case, your lawyer will vigorously advocate for your position and fight to ensure that your bankruptcy is resolved in the most favorable way possible.